dgounaris/git-jira-action/README.md

 ## Requirements

-This action step requires atlassian/gajira-login to be run before it.

 This action step requires the first issue comment to be a linking one between github and jira issues, in the format of "Automatically created Jira issue: XXX-YY"